-22.8 Torque on a Current Loop: Motors and Meters Motors are the most common application of magnetic force on current-carrying wires.
+- Describe how motors and meters work in terms of torque on a current loop. - Calculate the torque on a current-carrying loop in a magnetic field.
+Motors are the most common application of magnetic force on current-carrying wires.
 Motors have loops of wire in a magnetic field.
 When current is passed through the loops, the magnetic field exerts torque on the loops, which rotates a shaft.
 Electrical energy is converted to mechanical work in the process.
-(See Figure 22.34.)
+(See Figure 22.33.)

-Figure 22.34 Torque on a current loop.
+FIGURE 22.33 Torque on a current loop.
 A current-carrying loop of wire attached to a vertically rotating shaft feels magnetic forces that produce a clockwise torque as viewed from above.
-Let us examine the force on each segment of the loop in Figure 22.34 to find the torques produced about the axis of the vertical shaft.
+Let us examine the force on each segment of the loop in Figure 22.33 to find the torques produced about the axis of the vertical shaft.
 (This will lead to a useful equation for the torque on the loop.)
 We take the magnetic field to be uniform over the rectangular loop, which has width w and height l.
 First, we note that the forces on the top and bottom segments are vertical and, therefore, parallel to the shaft, producing no torque.
 Those vertical forces are equal in magnitude and opposite in direction, so that they also produce no net force on the loop.
-Figure 22.35 shows views of the loop from above.
-Torque is defined as $\tau = rF \sin \theta$, where F is the force, r is the distance from the pivot that the force is applied, and θ is the angle between r and F. As seen in Figure 22.35(a), right hand rule 1 gives the forces on the sides to be equal in magnitude and opposite in direction, so that the net force is again zero.
+Figure 22.34 shows views of the loop from above.
+Torque is defined as $\tau = rF \sin \theta$, where F is the force, r is the distance from the pivot that the force is applied, and θ is the angle between r and F. As seen in Figure 22.34(a), right hand rule 1 gives the forces on the sides to be equal in magnitude and opposite in direction, so that the verticel is again zero.
 However, each force produces a clockwise torque.
 Since r = w/2, the torque on each vertical segment is $(w/2)F \sin \theta$, and the two add to give a total torque. $$\tau = \frac{w}{2}F\sin\theta + \frac{w}{2}F\sin\theta = wF\sin\theta$$ 22.19